Alonso 2 HRs in 2nd game, Mets split doubleheader with Phils

 CANO RELEASED

-The 39-year-old Cano sat out last season while serving his second suspension for performance-enhancing drugs.
-He batted .195 (8 for 41) with one home run, three RBIs and a paltry .501 OPS in 43 plate appearances for the Mets.
-Cano has a .302 career batting average with 335 home runs, 1,305 RBIs and an .842 OPS in 17 seasons.
+The 39-year-old Canó sat out last season while serving his second suspension for performance-enhancing drugs.
+He batted .195 (8 for 41) with one home run, three RBIs and a paltry .501 OPS in 43 plate appearances for the NL East-leading Mets.
+Canó has a .302 career batting average with 335 home runs, 1,305 RBIs and an .842 OPS in 17 seasons.
 He has 2,632 hits, including 571 doubles.

 TRAINER’S ROOM